Juno (mythology)

 Juno's own warlike aspect among the Romans is apparent in her attire.
 She was often shown armed and wearing a goatskin cloak.
-The traditional depiction of this warlike aspect was assimilated from the Greek goddess Athena, who bore a goatskin, or a goatskin shield, called the aegis.
+The traditional depiction of this warlike aspect was assimilated from the Greek goddess Athena, who bore a goatskin, or a goatskin shield, called the Aegis.
 Juno was also shown wearing a diadem.

 Etymology

-The name Juno was also once thought to be connected to Iove (Jove), originally as Diuno and Diove from *Diovona.
-At the beginning of the 20th century, a derivation was proposed from iuven- (as in Latin iuvenis, "youth"), through a syncopated form iūn- (as in iūnix, "heifer", and iūnior, "younger").
+The name Juno was once popularly thought to be connected to Iove (Jove), originally as Diuno and Diove from *Diovona.
+Although this etymology still receives some support, a derivation was later proposed from iuven- (as in Latin iuvenis, "youth"), through a syncopated form iūn- (as in iūnix, "heifer", and iūnior, "younger").
 This etymology became widely accepted after it was endorsed by Georg Wissowa.

 Iuuen- is related to Latin aevum and Greek aion (αἰών) through a common Indo-European root referring to a concept of vital energy or "fertile time".
 The iuvenis is he who has the fullness of vital force.
 In some inscriptions Jupiter himself is called Iuuntus, and one of the epithets of Jupiter is Ioviste, a superlative form of iuuen- meaning "the youngest".
 Iuventas, "Youth", was one of two deities who "refused" to leave the Capitol when the building of the new Temple of Capitoline Jove required the exauguration of deities who already occupied the site.

 Ancient etymologies associated Juno's name with iuvare, "to aid, benefit", and iuvenescere, "rejuvenate", sometimes connecting it to the renewal of the new and waxing moon, perhaps implying the idea of a moon goddess.